Search information pages

 Articles published in Retrovirology are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Retrovirology's pages and on the BioMed Central homepage.

 In addition, articles published in Retrovirology may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Retrovirology.
 A list of articles recently press-released by journals published by BioMed Central is available here.

-Authors of articles published in Retrovirology retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright and license agreement).
+Authors of articles published in Retrovirology retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).